Sdub76/unraid-recovery-toolkit/README.md

 # Recovery Toolkit

-This toolkit currently includes two scripts:
+This toolkit currently includes these scripts:

 - **recovery_analysis.py** — summarize file counts by directory depth into Excel workbooks.
+- **recovery_plan.py** — classify files as FOUND / BACKUP / REDOWNLOAD / MISSING.
-- **recovery_plan.py** — classify files as FOUND / BACKUP / MISSING based on filesystem presence and top-level backup set.
+- **recovery_restore.py** — verify that files listed in a `*.backup.txt` actually exist under a Borg mount (read-only presence check). — classify files as FOUND / BACKUP / MISSING based on filesystem presence and top-level backup set.

 A third script for automated **Borg backup restores** will be added later.